 Team members (Plant Unit only)

 Katy Vandereycken (PhD)

 Jasper Reyskens (technician)

-Bruno Cammue is an associated PI to the VIB Plant Systems Biology Department for his research related to plant resistance to pathogens.
+Bruno Cammue is an associated PI to the VIB Plant Systems Biology Department for his research in his Plant Unit related to plant resistance to pathogens.

 Please refer to Bruno Cammue's own website (menu at the right) for the full overview of his research projects including fungus and yeast research.